Kenneth Hubbard collection of presidential campaign ephemera, 1788-2024 and undated

 Scope and content:

 The Kenneth Hubbard Collection of Presidential Campaign Ephemera consists of printed and artifactual memorabilia from assorted United States presidential campaigns, dating largely from the late nineteenth century through the present.
-Items are chiefly relating to the Democratic and Republican political parties, with some materials from the U.S. Socialist Party and the Prohibitionist Party.
+Items are chiefly relating to the Democratic and Republican political parties, with some materials from the U.S. Socialist Party, the Prohibitionist Party, the Libertarian Party, and other third parties.
 The majority of the collection consists of buttons, pins, and campaign literature such as pamphlets, newsletters, flyers, and platforms.
 There are also speech transcripts from appearances by John F. Kennedy and Adlai Stevenson during their presidential campaigns.

 Acquisition information: